 The department offers the Bachelor of Arts degree in Political Science and Social Science Education.
 A minor is offered in Political Science.
 The department does not count "D" credit toward completion of any major or minor.

 B.A.
-POLITICAL SCIENCE (40 HOURS)
+Political Science (40 hours)-effective March 2013